This article originally appeared on VICE US.

-Tom Wainwright, the Britain editor of The Economist, who ran the magazine's Mexico desk for three years, recently published a book titled Narconomics: How to Run a Drug Cartel that looks at the drug industry as a business, finding common ground between the underworld and legitimate corporations like Walmart, McDonald's, and Amazon.
+Tom Wainwright, Britain editor of The Economist who ran the magazine's Mexico desk for three years, recently published a book titled Narconomics: How to Run a Drug Cartel.
+It looks at the drug industry as a business, finding common ground between the underworld and legitimate corporations like Coca-Cola, McDonald's, and Amazon.
 Wainwright was struck by how "el narcotráfico" was basically a business like any other, but one that was normally written about as if it were a war.
 For example, the book examines how the dark web is destroying street-corner dealers' businesses through lower prices, better quality control, and its wide-range of vendors compiled in one place, not unlike how Amazon has made it harder for brick-and-mortar shops to stay open.

 VICE: What made you decide to look at the drug trade as a regular business?

-Tom Wainwright: I was in Mexico covering the whole region for The Economist, and I found that half the time I was writing about ordinary businesses—oil, cars, telecoms, whatever—and the other half I was writing about the drug wars.
-The more I covered the two, the more I realized that the drug story was really just a business story, albeit a particularly gruesome one.
+Tom Wainwright: I was in Mexico covering the whole region for The Economist, and I found that half the time I was writing about ordinary businesses – oil, cars, telecoms, whatever – and the other half I was writing about the drug wars.
+The more I covered the two, the more I realised that the drug story was really just a business story, albeit a particularly gruesome one.